jeskaj/Portfolio-Website/README.md

 ![Header mountain image](docs/mountains-header-image.png)

-This set the aesthetic for the site and the colour pallet used was based off the tones in this image (especially the background purple and dark pink).
+This set the aesthetic for the site and the colour pallet used was based on the tones in this image (especially the background purple and dark pink).

 The headshot image used stands out well against the background header image, but does not conflict with it.
 However, I do intend to replace it with a more professional headshot, similar to the one on my LinkedIn profile (that photo was taken by my former employer and I only have a version of the file with very low resolution, which is not sufficient when the image is enlarged beyone quite a small size, as you can see from my use of it in the placeholder resume, linked on the About page).